Yamsafer/reflow/README.md

 ### Components

 Reflow is made to work at scale.
-Each individual component of the framework is desgigned to work in a distributed environment.
+Each individual component of the framework is designed to work in a distributed environment and scale individually.

 - reflow|core: a wrapper on top of mocha, connects to the client, provides test flows, and manages multi-flows to run across devices or in multi-threads.
 - reflow|cli: the command line interface to run the e2e project.